Breadcrumb

 - Is your baby able to pick up objects?

-- Does your baby respond to his or her name?
+- Does your baby respond to their name?

 - At 12 months:

-- Does your baby walk holding on to furniture?
+- Does your baby walk while holding on to furniture?

 - Does your baby enjoy playing peekaboo or patty-cake?